apache/plc4x/plc4net/docs/testing.md

 ## Hardware verification

-**S7-1200 / S7-1500 (Siemens)** — pending a run.
-The hardware is physically
+**S7-1200 (Siemens, DC/DC/DC)** — **verified 2026-09-03, PASS 12/12**.
+The COTP
-available; the ICLA was filed and acknowledged on 2026-08-02.
-The COTP handshake, S7 Setup Communication and Read / Write Var PDUs are verified against the shared `ParserSerializerTestsuite.xml` vectors and round-trip through the generated model.
-The end-to-end path through a real PLC is run with `tools/s7-verify` — see **`docs/s7-hardware-verification.md`** for the TIA Portal setup (a non-optimized DB, PUT/GET enabled) and the command:
+handshake, S7 Setup Communication (PDU 240) and single-item reads of every scalar width, a three-item read, a write + read-back of an INT and a REAL, and an error path were all exercised end to end against the CPU at rack 0 / slot 1 with the rack/slot-default TSAP `0x0101`.
+The run log is in **`docs/s7-hardware-report.md`**; the TIA Portal setup (non-optimized DB, PUT/GET enabled *and downloaded*) and troubleshooting table are in **`docs/s7-hardware-verification.md`**.
+The run also found and fixed a driver bug — a bare Ack (ROSCTR 0x02) was framed as 10 bytes instead of 12, desyncing every request after a CPU refusal.

 ```
 dotnet run --project tools/s7-verify -- <ip> --db 100 > docs/s7-hardware-report.md